-As part of the SEC’s ongoing evaluation of disclosure requirements, the proposed amendments are intended to modernize, simplify and enhance financial disclosures.
-They would eliminate selected financial data, supplementary financial information, and amend MD&A presentation.
+As part of the SEC’s ongoing evaluation of disclosure requirements, the adopted amendments are intended to modernize, simplify and enhance financial disclosures.
+They eliminate the requirement to disclose selected financial data, and amend supplementary financial information disclosures and MD&A presentation.

-The proposed amendments to MD&A would, among other things:
+The amendments to supplementary financial information and MD&A, among other things:

-- Add a new item to state the objectives of MD&A for both fiscal years and interim periods
+- Add a new Item 303(a) that articulates the objectives of MD&A for both fiscal years and interim periods.

-- Revise the interim disclosure requirement to allow registrants the flexibility to compare the current quarter to either the corresponding quarter in the prior year or the prior quarter
+- Revise interim disclosure requirements to allow registrants the flexibility to compare current quarter’s financial information to either the corresponding quarter in the prior year or the prior fiscal quarter.

 - Material cash requirements